The opposition to smart meters in Arizona

 A Corporation Commission staff member said he had used a gaussmeter to measure the radiation from a smart meter and didn't find any.
 A gaussmeter does not measure microwaves, only power line frequencies, so his result was no surprise.
 This illustrates how difficult it is for political bodies to make decisions about complex technical issues.

 The lawyer our community sent to the hearing made sure he was late on the speaker list, so he could gauge the mood in the meeting room before he spoke.
 When it was his turn, he spoke briefly and calmly about the community he represented and their need for a medical opt-out.
 The effect was quite noticeable.
-The tone of the commissioners and the utility lawyers changed, with many of them then referring to the lawyer or our community in their remarks.
+The tone of the commissioners and the utility lawyers changed, with many of them then referring to the lawyer or Snowflake in their remarks.
 Sending a lawyer gives a lot of instant credibility.
 It showed our community was serious enough to raise the money it took.
 It is very sad that having the truth on your side does not count for much if there is no big stick to back it up, but that is how it is.

 Our greatest supporter was commissioner Newman, who said everybody should be allowed to opt-out.
 Commissioner Brenda Burns said a member of her family heard a buzzing sound in her head whenever entering stores with a certain security system, so she believed certain people could be affected by wireless devices.